-In a side of the square lies the statue of Jan Žižka, a leader of the Hussite movement, one of the few military commanders in the history of the world to have never lost a battle.
-Today, his name is found in the square in Tábor.
-Situated on a hilltop, with the square right on the summit, and near the lake called Jordan, after the biblical river, the city was founded in the spring of 1420 as a centre of the Hussite revolutionary movement.
-Initially regular, it later had the tendency to develop organically, and the shape of the square points to this.
-The streets have been designed in a zigzag on purpose, so that the enemy would have a hard time reaching the centre.
-Although it is hard to see in the photograph, the square is sloped, which adds a new dimension to its space.
+One one side of this square is a statue of Jan Žižka, leader of the Hussite movement, and one of the few military commanders in history to have never lost a single battle.
+Today, his name is found in this square in Tábor.
+Situated on a hilltop, with the square at its peak, and near Lake Jordan, named after the Biblical river, this city was founded in the spring of 1420 as a centre of the Hussite revolutionary movement.
+At first carefully planned, it later developed organically, and the shape of its square points to this tendency.
+Its streets were intentionally designed in zigzag formation, so that enemies would have difficulty reaching the centre.
+Although it is hard to see in the photograph, the square is sloped, which gives it an additional spatial dimension.

-The urban structure is dictated by a geographical position, one of the most spectacular in a European city.
-Passau is situated on a spit of land, at the confluence between the Danube, the Inn and the Ilz, each with different coloured waters.
-The Domplatz lies at the highest point of the city.
-An advantage, for Passau is threatened by flooding every year.
-The square takes shape in 1150, and from 1155, due to the donation of the bishop Konrad von Babenberg, it becomes property of the cathedral, with the condition being that clerical houses should be built on its free sides.
-The 14 buildings which appear thus are affected by the great fires of 1662 and 1680, and then rebuilt by Italian architects in the late baroque style.
-In 1824, the statue of Emperor Maximilian I of Bavaria is placed in the square.
-Thus, for the first time in its history, the square becomes a public one and wins the status of official town square.
-It is redeveloped after 2013.
-The pavement disappears, replaced with fine gravel, pointing to past historical eras.
-The lighting is spectacular, one of the most accomplished in Europe.
-It focuses on the façade of the cathedral, leaving the square and the rest of the buildings in half-light.
-It is a subtle dark-light game, a game of the past, when cities did not have public lighting, with the future.
-The effect is that of a scene from a Baroque play
+This urban structure was determined by its geographical position, one of the most spectacular in urban Europe.
+Passau is situated on a spit of land, at the confluence between the Danube, the Inn and the Ilz, each with differently coloured waters.
+The Domplatz lies at the highest point of the city, which serves to its advantage, as Passau is threatened by floods each year.
+The square was built in 1150, and in 1155, after donations by the Bishop Konrad von Babenberg, it became the property of the Cathedral, under the condition that clerical houses be built on its free sides.
+These 14 buildings were damaged by the great fires of 1662 and 1680, and then rebuilt by Italian architects in a late-Baroque style.
+In 1824, a statue of Emperor Maximilian I of Bavaria was placed in the square.
+Thus, for the first time in its history, the square became public, gaining the status of an official town square.
+It was renovated after 2013.
+Its pavement was replaced with fine gravel, pointing to its previous historical eras.
+Its lighting is spectacular, one of the finest in Europe.
+Highlighting the façade of the Cathedral, leaving the square and the rest of the buildings in half-light, it enngages in a subtle game of darkness and light, linking the past, when cities did not have public lighting, with the future.
+The effect is that of a scene from a Baroque play.

 In 1278, count Berthold von Rabenswal receives from Emperor Rudolph I von Habsburg the right of ownership over the Hardegg land.
 He begins at once the building of a new settlement next to an existing village, called Rezze.
 He will follow a regular plan, in the style of Bohemian burgs, around a square that remains to this day among the largest in Austria, although the current population of the settlement numbers only 4000 people.
 The square is beautiful, with Italian inspired Renaissance palaces, fountains and a Baroque column of the Holy Trinity.
 In the middle stands the city hall, a former church, repurposed in 1569.
 But the bigger surprise lies beneath the pavement: under the square, under the entire town and even beyond lies a labyrinth of interconnected cellars, where the inhabitants have deposited local wine.
 It is over 20 km long, far greater than the network of streets above.